Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 • Determine the Type of Agency Needed: Match the debt type with agencies specializing in similar collections, like medical or credit card debt.

 • Research Potential Agencies: Look for agencies with good track records and reviews.
 Check their standing with the Better Business Bureau.
+It is crucial to perform due diligence when working with third party debt collectors to ensure compliance and mitigate risks.

 • Assess Agency Services: Evaluate their collection methods, experience, and success rates.